THE KEY TO THE BIBLE, INSTRUCTOR - 5th SESSION

 {Compare the wording of Jer.11:3 "Cursed be the man that obeys not the words of the covenant," and 2 Thess.1:8-9 "…inflicting vengeance on those who do not know God and those who do not obey the gospel of our Lord Jesus.
 They will suffer the punishment of eternal destruction…" Heb.4 - disobedience/unbelief used interchangeably}

-What struck you in this lesson?
-The day of the Lord [see Correlating The Kingdom with The Church & with the Age http://pop.eradman.com/] refers to the final expression of the New Covenant.
+The day of the Lord refers to the final expression of the covenant [see Correlating The Kingdom with The Church & with the Age http://pop.eradman.com/].

 Further study

-See also God's Covenants (part 1), MP3 by Fred Malone http://www.gracesermons.com/hisbygrace/Homepage.html
+Beginning at Moses, a guide to finding Christ in the OT by Michael Barrett; God's Covenants (part 1), MP3 by Fred Malone http://www.gracesermons.com/hisbygrace/Homepage.html

 Reflect and comment on the following summations.
 A summation is a conclusion rather than a synopsis of the preceding argument.